madhums/node-view-helpers/README.md

 ## View Helpers

-This module is used as express middleware and it provides some helper methods.
+This module is used as express middleware and it provides helper methods to the views.

 ## Installation